npnpatidar/rajasthan/docs/RAS/0b_Previous_Years_Papers_Mains.md

 2. Explain the causes for the partition of Bengal (1905).
 3. Explain the Cripps Mission Plan (1942).
 ## World History

+### 2025
+ 1. Thermidorian Reaction
+ 2. Throw light on the gradual development of the inventions leading to revolutionary changes in the textile industry during the Industrial Revolution.
+ 3. Opium played a major role in the imperialistic exploitation of China.
+Elucidate.
 ### 2023
 1. Explain Universal Priesthood.
 2. How did the two World Wars enhance the political and economic participation of European women?